 Leadership Great South Coast offers a number of scholarships annually.

-- Committee for Portland – 1 x Full (available to Committee for Portland members/staff)
+- Committee for Portland – 1 x 3000 (available to Committee for Portland members/staff)

-- Denis Tricks AM – $3000 (State wide application process for a young leader)
+- Denis Tricks AM – 1 x $3000 (State wide application process for a young leader)

 Please note your intention to apply for a scholarship in your online application form.
 Each scholarship application is assessed on a case by case basis against scholarship criteria.

 *Notes – Selection criteria applies.
 Participant $ contribution is required prior to Program start (February annually).

 Fees should not restrict appropriate candidates from applying.
 If funding is an issue for you or your organisation please advise at the time of application.